 We continue to enjoy a very positive relationship with our partner comprehensive school, Bishopston.
-During the summer term various activities and visits took place which helped prepare the children for their transition to secondary school.
+The usual programme of events was cancelled but the children had an online classroom established which allowed them to have a range of experiences to help with transition.
 Regular meetings also take place between the Head teachers of Bishopston cluster primary schools and shared initiatives are developed through staff collaboration.